Web components

 Use this package if you are working with plain HTML or any framework/tooling that does not use React.

-Angular Component Library
+Angular Web Component Library

 The package also contains assets that can be copied for use with your project, such as logos and more.